-YOUR RECYCLING PROGRAM IS CHANGING ON OCTOBER 29, 2018
+YOUR RECYCLING PROGRAM CHANGED ON OCTOBER 29, 2018

-The recycling industry has changed significantly in 2018, and it is now impacting cities around the world, especially “single stream” recyclers like the City of O’Fallon.
+The recycling industry has changed significantly in 2018, and it is now impacting cities around the world, especially communities like O'Fallon, who used to be "single stream” recyclers.
 China, which had been the world’s largest importer of recyclables, no longer allows single stream recyclable materials from the United States.
-Since China was the primary market for single stream materials, all cities using single stream must change their recycling programs or face significantly higher costs and customer rates or consider ending recycling.
+O'Fallon was forced to change our program in order to continue recycling in our City.

 Your cooperation is required in order to help us maintain our affordable rates.

 The City of O’Fallon is now partnering with the City of St. Peters for recycling.
-As a result, the following changes will take place beginning October 29, 2018:
+As a result, the following rules are now in place for recycling in O'Fallon:

 Allowed for curbside pickup